Consent Manager Dialog

 How Focus Trapping Works

-uses the useFocusTrap
+The ConsentManagerDialog uses the useFocusTrap hook internally to:

 - Capture the element that had focus before the dialog opened